MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/enroll-package.md

 > [!CAUTION]
 > If you are creating a provisioning package for **Windows 11 SE** devices, ensure to select the correct *OS version* in the *Configure device settings* page.

-Set Up School PCs will configure many settings, allowing you to optimize devices for shared use and other scenarios.
+Set Up School PCs configures many settings, allowing you to optimize devices for shared use and other scenarios.

 For more information on prerequisites, configuration, and recommendations, see [Use the Set Up School PCs app][EDU-1].